Remote MCP — just paste the URL. OAuth is auto-enabled.

 Discovering tool names

-On startup Coulisse connects to each MCP server and logs the tools it discovered.
+On startup Coulisse connects to each non-OAuth MCP server and logs the tools it discovered.
+OAuth-enabled servers connect per-user on first use.
 Tool names in your only list must match what the server advertises — check the startup output or the server's own docs.

 How tool calls work